Tremiti Islands: 1930s

 During the Fascist era, the archipelago continued to perform its function of confinement, detaining, among others, Amerigo Dumini, and future president of the Republic, Sandro Pertini.

 Mussolini had hundreds of homosexuals deported to San Domino, in 1938.
 No law prohibited homosexuality at the time, and Mussolini also denied its existence, saying, "In Italy, there are only real men".
 However, suspected or reported homosexuals were rounded up and deported.
 San Domino had the distinction of being the only internment camp in which all the prisoners were gay.
 The conditions on the island were very difficult, and a few died.

 The dormitories were spartan, with no electricity or running water.
 A bell would ring at 8 p.m. each day, signaling that the men were no longer allowed to be outside.
 For the remainder of the night, they were locked in their dorm rooms, under police supervision.

 The internment camp closed in 1939, as Italy became enmeshed in the beginnings of World War II.

 2010s

 In May 2012, the provincial government caused a scandal by attempting to sell off blocks of land on two of the islands for development for a reported €4m.
 Local environmental groups campaigned vigorously and in the event, there were no bidders.

+2020s

+In August 2025, Alice Walton's $300 million yacht Kaos was seen sailing through the islands.
+The 360-foot Oceanco masterpiece ranks among the largest superyachts ever to visit the Tremiti Islands.